mckzstudios/creature-pals/TERMS.md

 - **Privacy and Security:** You agree not to transmit any private or sensitive information through CreatureChat™, including but not limited to credit card numbers, financial information, phone numbers, contact information, mailing addresses, API keys (CreatureChat or OpenAI), usernames, passwords, or any other sensitive information.
 - You are responsible for all activities conducted through your account and compliance with these Terms.

+## 3A.
+AI-Generated Content
+CreatureChat™ relies on third-party language models that generate text autonomously.
+Although we apply safety filters, outputs may at times be inaccurate, offensive, or unlawful. **You are solely responsible** for any content produced through your use of CreatureChat™ and agree that owlmaddie LLC shall not be liable for such content.

-## 4. Eligibility and User Responsibilities
+## 4. Eligibility
-- You must be at least the minimum age required to access and use Discord and Minecraft and meet the minimum age required by the laws in your country.
-By agreeing to these Terms, you represent and warrant that you are of legal age to form a binding contract and meet all of the foregoing eligibility requirements.
+- You must be at least **13 years old** — or the minimum digital-service age of consent in your country, whichever is higher — and meet the age requirements in the Minecraft® and Discord™ terms.
+CreatureChat™ is **not intended for children under 13**; if you are under 13 you may not use the services.
 - Users are also required to follow the [Minecraft Terms of Use](https://www.minecraft.net/terms) and the [Discord Terms of Service](https://discord.com/terms) when using their respective services in conjunction with CreatureChat™.

 ## 5. User Conduct